ksu-is/Dans_Movie_Generator/README.md

-# Perfect_Movie_Generator
+# Dan's Movie Recommender
-The Perfect Movie Generator works just as it sounds, it selects a movie for the user to watch based on what genre they want to watch.
-It grabs the top movies by genre from the Internet Movie Database, or imdb, and randomly selects from the list.
+Can't decide what movie to watch?
+Have bad taste in movies?
+No worries!
+Dan's movie recomender will solve all your problems.
+This program takes a movie genre from the user and selects a random movie from that genre.
+All of the movies are Dan's (A snobby movie connoisseur) personal favorite movies.
+You'll never find yourself watching trailers for half the night ever again!